Person to Person (Mad Men): Ratings

+The episode was watched by 3.287 million viewers in its original American broadcast and received a 1.1 rating in the 18–49 demographics.

 Critical reception

 The finale received a 92% rating at Rotten Tomatoes with an average score of 8.7 out of 10 based on 52 reviews.
 The site's consensus reads, "'Person to Person' shoulders the burden of concluding a masterpiece by avoiding predictability while still offering a sweet sendoff for most of Mad Men's main characters."
 The episode, however, also inspired diverse reactions from critics.

 Maureen Ryan of The Huffington Post felt that "some past season finales were more satisfying and resonant than the series finale was" but felt the ending for Stan and Peggy was great.
 Alan Sepinwall of HitFix felt the Stan and Peggy aspect, while "as sappy and wish-fullfillment-y as Mad Men has ever gotten", was "a fair way to end things" for her character.
 At the same time he expressed concern that Don's ending might well be "a very cynical and dark take on a man I wanted better from."
 Although Megan Garber of The Atlantic found Don's ending "a pleasant shock".
 John Teti of The A.V.
 Club gave the episode a perfect "A" grade.

 Evan Arnold's brief role as Leonard and his "refrigerator" speech also received notice and praise.